denuoweb/aquaticplants/README.md

-# AquaScape Pro - Professional Aquatic Plant Business Website
+# AquaHound - Professional Aquatic Plant Business Website

 A modern, responsive e-commerce website for aquatic plant businesses, featuring comprehensive plant care guides, TikTok integration, and a complete shopping experience with PayPal checkout.

 ## 🌿 Overview

-AquaScape Pro is a professional website designed to bridge the gap between viral TikTok content and serious aquascaping business.
+AquaHound is a professional website designed to bridge the gap between viral TikTok content and serious aquascaping business.
 With over 15M+ TikTok views worth of content inspiration, this platform provides detailed plant care guides, stunning visual galleries, and a seamless shopping experience for aquarium enthusiasts.

 ## ✨ Features